 2. Submit your application online and pay the $45 application fee.
-(Students applying for a Transfer Scholarship Agreement Program, the Blue Ridge Education 2+2 Program and the Eastern West Virginia Education 2+2 Program must use the appropriate PDF application in lieu of the online application.)
+(Students applying for a Transfer Scholarship Agreement Program, the Blue Ridge Education 2+2 Program, or the Eastern West Virginia Education 2+2 Program must use the appropriate PDF application in lieu of the online application.)

-3. Submit your official college transcripts from each previously attended institution.
-Also submit your high school transcript and SAT/ACT scores if you’ve completed less than 24 college hours.
-Transcripts can be submitted to:
+3. Submit all official* college transcripts from each institution previously attended.
+Submit your high school transcript/diploma equivalency and any available ACT/SAT scores if you’ve completed less than 24 college credits.
+Application materials can be sent to:

 Office of Admissions

-4. It is recommended that you submit a personal statement with your application.
-Personal statements can be typed into the online application, mailed, or emailed to firstname.lastname@example.org.
+4. It is recommended that you submit a personal statement with your application which can be typed into the online application, mailed, or emailed to firstname.lastname@example.org.
 For a list of writing prompts, click here.

 Shepherd University will transfer all college-level credits from regionally accredited schools; however, a maximum of 72 credits from community colleges and 90 credits from four-year institutions can be applied towards a degree.
 At least 30 credit hours must be completed at Shepherd to earn a bachelor’s degree.
 Several weeks post-admission, transfer students who have submitted all official transcripts will receive a degree evaluation showing how their credits transferred and are applied to their major.